- Why was the Notice issued?

 When and where will the Court decide whether to approve the Settlement?

 The Final Approval Hearing that was scheduled for April 20, 2020, at 10:00 a.m. in Courtroom 5A at First Street Courthouse, 350 West First Street, Los Angeles, California 90012 has been vacated pursuant to the Court's Continuity of Operations Plan.
-The purpose of the hearing will be for the Court to determine whether to approve the Settlement as fair, reasonable, adequate, and in the best interests of the Class; to consider Class Counsel’s request for attorneys’ fees and expenses; and to consider the request for an incentive award to the Class Representative.
-At that hearing, the Court will be available to hear any objections and arguments concerning the fairness of the Settlement.
+The Court issued a Final Order and Judgment on June 3, 2020, finally approving the Settlement and awarding attorneys’ fees and costs.

 Do I have to come to the hearing?